 Remove Valuables And Clues

 Information can be discovered very quickly about a person by observing the clues that are around them.
 If you sterilize or depersonalize the work area environment, there will be less information for that stranger to discover.
 Consider removing pictures, valuables, and items which may reveal unwanted information about you or your family.
-For example, how many of you have a refrigerator with precious information, notes, or pictures stuck to the door?
+For example, how many of you have a refrigerator with information, notes, or pictures stuck to the door?
 What if there was an invitation or calendar in plain sight which indicates an appointment when you will be out of the house?
 Get the idea?

 Avoid Vulnerable Positions

 After the greet, direct the worker where to go by pointing and verbal commands.
 NEVER walk or lead the person to that place!
 This puts you into a very vulnerable position!
 ALWAYS walk behind them where you can see what they’re doing.
 This is a very common mistake that people make…

 Keep an exit or an ‘out’ between you and the worker.
 Avoid being cornered in a room with a stranger.